-With all the buzz, information and misinformation surrounding gut health and its effects on the skin, we thought it would be good idea to clear the air and get the facts from an expert.
+With all the buzz, information and misinformation surrounding gut health and its effects on the skin, we thought it would be a good idea to get the facts from an expert.

 We contacted Dr. Heidi Roles to get the insider info on gut health, its holistic effect on the body and how it can impact the skin.